jmiszczak/trqs/README.md

 If you have any problems using TRQS package, please do not hesitate to write an email to miszczak (at) iitis.pl with TRQS in the subject line.

+## Acknowledgements

+This project was supported by the Polish Ministry of Science and Higher Education under the grants number IP2010 052270 and IP2011 036371.